 Our GOAL is to provide land managers with clear evidence of the impacts of haying and burning on prairie biodiversity and pollinator habitat.
-Prairie management has been the focus of past LCCMR-funded projects, but according to land managers at the DNR and The Nature Conservancy, rigorous evidence on the ecological tradeoffs between burning and haying is necessary before haying can be confidently applied as a management tool.
-This will allow managers to make more informed decisions about how to allocate limited budget resources.
-This proposal builds upon past LCCMR projects - one that reported best management practices of haying for bioenergy, and another observational study of the biotic condition of burned and grazed prairies in western MN.
-Our project differs from these because our goal is to determine how haying can be used as a tool for restoration enhancement.
+Prairie management has been the focus of past LCCMR-funded projects, but land managers at the DNR, The Nature Conservancy, and elsewhere must have rigorous evidence on the ecological tradeoffs between burning vs. haying before haying can be considered as a management tool.
+This will allow managers to make informed decisions about how to allocate limited resources.
+This project builds upon past LCCMR projects - one that reported best management practices of haying for bioenergy, and an observational study of the biotic condition of burned and grazed prairies in western MN.
+Our project differs from these because our goal is to investigate the use of haying as a tool for restoration enhancement.